-On 1 September 2017 Co-operative Bank announced successful completion of recapitalisation plan including the injection of £250 million new equity by certain shareholders and bondholders and the conversion of c.£443 million of Tier 2 bonds into common equity.
+On 1 September 2017 Co-operative Bank announced successful completion of recapitalisation plan including the injection of \pounds 250 million new equity by certain shareholders and bondholders and the conversion of c. \pounds 443 million of Tier 2 bonds into common equity.

-The bank reported a fully loaded common equity tier 1 (CET1) ratio of 9.8% at June, down from 11% at December 2016.
-Its fully loaded total capital ratio stood at 16.8% as of the same date (17.7% at December 2016).
-However, after the recapitalisation we estimate a pro-forma CET1 ratio of 20.7%.
+The bank reported a fully loaded common equity tier 1 (CET1) ratio of 24.7% in 2017, up from 11% at December 2016.
+Its fully loaded total capital ratio stood at 24.7% as of the same date (17.7% at December 2016).
+As a result of the restructuring, the bank now fully meets its 18% of RWA ICG requirement with CET1 as of year end 2017, no longer holding Tier 2 resources.